-Below: A map showing the
+Below: The map shows the

 "Dust Bowl" area that was most